codex-academy/codeX_Feb2015Intro/lets_code.md

-tdd.js | The TestMyCode implementation will be in here tdd_test.js | TestMyCode will be tested in here tdd.html | Bring all the files together & test executed from here tdd.css | Make the html look nice tdd_hello_world.js | the function under test red_green.js | reuse the function you wrote earlier
+tdd.js | The TestMyCode implementation will be in here tdd_test.js | TestMyCode will be tested in here tdd.html | Bring all the files together & test executed from here tdd.css | Make the HTML look nice tdd_hello_world.js | the function under test red_green.js | reuse the function you wrote earlier

 So let's use TDD to create this code.
 * Copy the code from above into the ```tdd_test.js``` file
 * Create ```tdd.html```
- 	* reference the html and css files from it.
+ 	* reference the HTML and CSS files from it.
  	* Create a 300x300px square

 * Once done open tdd.html in Chrome and check the Developer tools to see what errors you are getting.